How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 Step-by-Step Repair Instructions

-On the GSS25GYPFS, the defrost thermal limiter (the small one-shot fuse clipped directly to the evaporator) fails far more often than techs expect and is almost always overlooked because the defrost heater itself tests fine — always check continuity on that limiter separately before you declare the heater good.
-A lot of DIYers and even newer technicians replace the heater, button everything back up, and find themselves with the same frozen coil problem two weeks later because that $6 limiter was the real villain all along.
+On the GSS25GYPFS, the defrost thermal limiter (the small one-shot fuse clipped directly to the evaporator) fails far more often than you might expect.
+It’s almost always overlooked because the defrost heater itself might test fine — always check continuity on that limiter separately before declaring the heater good.
+I’ve seen many DIYers and even some newer technicians replace the heater, button everything back up, and find themselves with the same frozen coil problem two weeks later because that $6 limiter was the real villain all along.

 Step 1: Unplug and Empty the Freezer